capstone2408-team4/session-replay-project/README.md

 2. **Instrument Your Application**
    - Add the Providence Agent to your app.
    - Configure session recording.
-   - See the [Agent repository](https://github.com/providence-replay/agent) for instrumentation instructions after your Providence infrastructure is set up.
+   - Visit the [Agent repository](https://github.com/providence-replay/agent) for instrumentation instructions after your Providence infrastructure is set up.

 ## Infrastructure Setup Options